-- London finished sixth of 23 cities around the world in the second annual Safest Cities rankings from Berkshire Hathaway Travel Protection.
+- London finished ninth out of 28 world cities in the third annual Safest Cities rankings from Berkshire Hathaway Travel Protection.

-- The Economist’s safe-city rankings put London 15th, behind New York City but ahead of Chicago.
+- The Economist’s safe-city rankings put London 14th, ahead of New York City but behind Chicago.

-- The crowdsourced safety rankings from Numbeo put London as the 310th-safest city in the world, between Miami and Louisville and behind a mishmash of cities like Saskatoon and Oulu, Finland, where tourist safety has never been an issue.
+- The crowdsourced safety rankings from Numbeo put London as the 328th-safest city in the world, between Miami and Rome and behind a mishmash of cities like Saskatoon and Oulu, Finland, where tourist safety has never been an issue.